Ir a pucv.cl

 3.3 Anomaly detection using ExtremeAnom

-When our goal is to not only reconstruct the land surface phenology but to map vegetation changes (e.g. the impact of insect infestations on the forest structure), we can use the function ExtremeAnoma().
+When our goal is to not only reconstruct the land surface phenology but to map vegetation changes (e.g. the impact of insect infestations on the forest structure), we can use the function ExtremeAnom().
 It will first estimate the regular phenological cycle using a reference period (just as Phen does), and then calculate the anomalies of the observed phenology of a given date from the reference curve (check the red curve in PhenKplot).
 Therefore, the additional arguments refp and anop define the reference period and the anomaly calculation period, respectively.
-The new argument output defines the output values. 'both' (default) returns both anomalies and rfd position together as a single numeric vector, 'anomalies' returns only anomalies, 'rfd' returns only rfd values (how extreme the anomalies are) and 'clean' returns only extreme anomalies, i.e. anomalies at which a given rfd is overpass (e.g. 0.90).
+The new argument output defines the output values. 'both' (default) returns both anomalies and rfd position together as a single numeric vector.
+The output lenght of 'both' is two times the lenght of the argument anop, so if anop is c(1:10), the output lenght will be 20L.
+The option 'anomalies' returns only anomalies, 'rfd' returns only rfd values (how extreme the anomalies are) and 'clean' returns only extreme anomalies, i.e. anomalies at which a given rfd is overpass (e.g. 0.90).
 This critical threshold is set by the users using the rfd argument.
 And finally, rfd is an argument that only applies when the argument output = 'clean'.
 It defines the percentile (from 0 to 0.99) of the reference frequency distribution, for which anomalies are not flagged as extreme anomalies.
 For example, if rfd = 0.90 only anomalies falling outside the '0.90 rfd' (default value) will be flagged as extreme anomalies while the rest will be neglected (NA values).

 # Example with all anomalies detected, output='both'